Squeakrats/OBJLoader/README.md

 files that can be included directly into your webpage.
 [Go Here](http://graphics.cs.wisc.edu/Courses/559-f2015/Examples/OBJGenerator/generator.html) to generate them.

+There are some sample ones located in assets/objjs of the repository.

 #####Step 2####
 Include them on your page somewhere in the head like this
 ```html